vedantvakharia/Jarvis/source/content/Python/OOPS.md

 ### Getter and Setter

 Getter and setter methods allow you to access and mutate non-public attributes while maintaining encapsulation.
-In Python, you’ll typically expose attributes as part of your public API and use properties when you need attributes with functional behavior.
 Getter and setter methods allow you to access and modify data attributes while maintaining encapsulation.
 By default, attributes in Python can be accessed directly.
 However, this can pose problems when attributes need validation or transformation before being assigned or retrieved.
-- **Getter:** A method that allows you to _access_ an attribute in a given class
+- **Getter:** A method that allows you to access an attribute in a given class
 - **Setter:** A method that allows you to _set_ or _mutate_ the value of an attribute in a class

   [Getters and Setters: Manage Attributes in Python – Real Python](https://realpython.com/python-getter-setter/#replacing-getters-and-setters-with-more-advanced-tools)